A Riemann--Hilbert correspondence for infinity local systems: Iterated Integrals and Holonomy of -graded Connections

 \subsubsection{Holonomy with Respect to the Shift}

-Let $(E^{\bullet},\E)$ be an element of $\Perf$, $d-A$ a local coordinate description, and $\Psi$ its associated holonomy transport.
-It is not hard to see that holonomy commutes with the shift functor.
-Each iterated integral of length k has k copies of $\Xi$ embedded so a shift on the forms is exactly cancelled.
-But the overall holonomy understood as a homomorphism via our conventions alternates with respect to the bundle degree.
-Hence a shift by q gives an overall sign of $(-1)^q$
+Let $(E^{\bullet},\E)$ be an element of $\Perf$, $d-A$ a local coordinate description, and $\Psi$ its associated holonomy.
+The integral of the holonomy over a $k$-cube commutes with the shift functor.
+Considering a particular term in the holonomy with form degree $k$,

+The first sign shows up because the form-degree of the integrand is reduced by $j$ in the integral.
+Later we will see $I^k$ as a cube in $PM$ induced in a particular way from a simplex $\sigma_{k+1}$ in $M$.
+Likewise, supposing $\phi$ is a degree $p$ morphism between $E$, $F$ locally represented by the matrix-valued forms $A$, $B$ respectively, we see